nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

         content: "First and foremost, we need to get an overview of where you stand on your cloud journey and where you want to go.
                   We need to analyze your cloud strategy and organizational structures to adjust our Blueprint to them.
                   Your connectivity, security and automation requirements are also identified and taken into account.<br/><br/>
-                  Part of the assessment stage also includes workshops to establish a better understanding of the Cloud Foundation."
+                  Part of the assessment also includes workshops to establish a better understanding of the Cloud Foundation."

       - title: "Implementation"
         enable: true